Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Ablation Studies

 \subsection{Point-Cloud Extraction Methods}

-Object positions are extracted from segmented point clouds across six RGB-D cameras and computing centroids (Sec.~3.1 of the main paper).
+Object positions are extracted from segmented point clouds across six RGB-D cameras and computing centroids (\Cref{sec:formulation}).
 For each object, the segmentation mask selects the relevant 3D points from each camera's depth-reconstructed point cloud.
-We compare three strategies for combining these per-camera point sets into a single centroid estimate: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Standard}: computes the centroid of the segmented points independently in each camera view, then averages the per-camera centroids.
-This treats each viewpoint equally but is sensitive to cameras that see only a small or skewed portion of the object. \item \textbf{Concatenation}: concatenates all segmented points from all cameras into a single point cloud and computes the centroid over the merged set.
-This weights each view proportionally to the number of visible surface points, giving more influence to closer or less occluded viewpoints. \item \textbf{Prune}: same as Concatenation, but applies a voxel downsampling step~\cite{open3d} (voxel size $0.02\,$m) before computing the centroid.
-Downsampling regularizes the point density across views, preventing cameras with denser depth maps from dominating the centroid estimate. \end{itemize}
+We compare three strategies for combining these per-camera point sets into a single centroid estimate: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Prune}: same as Concatenation, but applies a voxel downsampling step~\cite{open3d} (voxel size $0.02\,$m) before computing the centroid.
+Downsampling regularizes the point density across views, preventing cameras with denser depth maps from dominating the centroid estimate; \item \textbf{Standard}: computes the centroid of the segmented points independently in each camera view, then averages the per-camera centroids.
+This treats each viewpoint equally but is sensitive to cameras that see only a small or skewed portion of the object; \item \textbf{Concatenation}: concatenates all segmented points from all cameras into a single point cloud and computes the centroid over the merged set.
+This weights each view proportionally to the number of visible surface points, giving more influence to closer or less occluded viewpoints. \end{itemize}

-\Cref{tab:ablation_pointcloud} reports the average Euclidean distance (in cm) between the estimated and ground-truth centroids. \emph{Prune} consistently achieves the lowest error across all 13 tasks, reducing the overall average from 5.83 (Standard) and 5.49 (Concatenation) to 3.45\,cm---a 41\% relative improvement over Standard.
+\Cref{tab:ablation_pointcloud} reports the average Euclidean distance (in cm) between the estimated and ground-truth centroids. \emph{Prune} consistently achieves the lowest error across all 13 tasks, reducing the overall average from 5.83 (Standard) and 5.49 (Concatenation) to 3.45\,cm, a 41\% relative improvement over Standard.
 The gains are largest on tasks with small or partially occluded objects: Handover Easy ($2.69 \to 0.92$), Pick Laptop ($1.50 \to 0.19$), and Bottle Fridge ($8.95 \to 2.36$).
 We adopt Prune as the default throughout all experiments in the main paper.